chrisjohnson00/Clash-Of-Clans-API-Client/README.md

 ## To run tests

-You'll need to create a file in the same location as composer.json called testKey.txt, the contents should be your key.
+You'll need to create a file in the same location as composer.json called testKey.txt, the contents should be your key/token.